JocelynWordSmith/card-game/documents/ROADMAP.md

     - look at making it a table (sometimes easier for screen readers) or a non submitting form (just for semantic purposes)
 - [ ] impliment local storage using index db for persitant games and game state

-##STAGE 4
+## STAGE 4
-- IF the cards request fails, the game will have fallback options for local play

 - fullscreen mode
 - improved scoring system
 - leaderboard using persisted storage from stage two

 ## STAGE 5

 - Polish the hell out of everything
 - dev test, get a few people to play it
 - get it on a ghpages site
 - write some tests, run some audits, try to break it

 ## STAGE 6

 - Beat the clock
 - local head to head
 - local head to head against computer
-- local unlimited game that gets harder (using reshuffles and scrolling maybe?)

 ## STAGE 7

 - online play vs person
+- online play of the additional game types
+- local unlimited game that gets harder (using reshuffles and scrolling maybe?)

 ## STAGE 8
-- online play of the additional game types

-## STAGE 9
 - toggleable audio (toggle state stored in db)
 - social api interaction

-## STAGE 10
-- its probs been like a week by now you should turn it in